michellejc/ML_Lab_FinalProject/README.md

-# ML Lab Final Project: Mental Health in the Tech Industry
+# Mental Health in the Tech Industry
 By: Michelle JanneyCoyle, Masters of Data Science student at the Universtity of San Francisco (class of 2021)

 ## Research Question